cisco-open/cisco-otel-distribution-specifications/specification/resource/semantic_conventions/general.md

 # Resource Semantic Conventions

-Distributions should set the `service.name` according to the distibution configuration.
+Distributions should set the `service.name` according to the distribution configuration.